w3c/badging/explainer.md

 Date: 2019-07-17

+**This is a proposal.
+It represents our current thinking and is expected to change as part of ongoing discussions and as we gain implementation experience.
+If you have thoughts or suggestions, we'd like to hear from you - [Please file an issue](http://github.com/wicg/badging/issues).**

 ## Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->